andrealommen/PHY309/assignments/hw3.md

 d) Use the integral form of Gauss's law to show that this overal charge distribution is not neutral.
 My suggestion is to integrate $$\rho$$ over a spherical volume of radius $$r$$, and then let $$r$$ tend toward infinity.
 So how big a point charge do you need at the origin in order to make the charge distribution neutral?

-e) Take a plot of the electric field due to the charge distribution $$\rho$$ both before and after you add the point charge.
+e) Make a plot of the electric field due to the charge distribution $$\rho$$ both before and after you add the point charge.
 (Hint: You already have a formula for $$Q_{enclosed}$$ from part d, so you're only moments away from knowing what the E-field due to that charge distribution is.
 You can superpose the E-field of a point charge on top of that.)